Management of dehydration: In diarrhea

-Medical uses

 Medium dehydration

 In what the World Health Organization (WHO) terms "some dehydration," the child or adult is restless and irritable, is thirsty, and will drink eagerly.

 WHO recommends that if there is vomiting, don't stop, but do pause for 5–10 minutes and then restart at a slower pace.
 (Vomiting seldom prevents successful rehydration since most of the fluid is still absorbed.
 Plus, vomiting usually stops after the first one to four hours of rehydration.)
 With the older WHO solution, also give some clean water during rehydration.
 With the newer reduced-osmolarity, more dilute solution, this is not necessary.

 Begin to offer food after the initial four-hour rehydration period with children and adults.
 With infants, continue to breastfeed even during rehydration as long as the infant will breastfeed.
 Begin zinc supplementation after initial four-hour rehydration to reduce severity and duration of episode.
 If available, zinc supplementation should be continued for 10 to 14 days.
 During the initial period of rehydration, the patient should be re-assessed at least every four hours.

 The family should be provided with at least two days worth of ORS packets.
 WHO recommends, in addition to infants continued to be breastfed, that children older than six months be given some food before being sent home, which helps to emphasize to parents the importance of continuing to feed the child during diarrhea.